hfg-gmuend/openmoji.org/README.md

 $ npm install
 ```

+Run
+---

-4. Start a local web server (with live reload, scss support) by typing in your Terminal the command below.
+Start a local web server (with live reload, scss support) by typing in your Terminal the command below.
 This will open the `index.html` file  a new browser window.

 ```
 $ npm start